 Research on local records may be done at the Acworth Town Clerk’s Office, our records only go back to 1762.
 The Town Clerk’s office does not always have the the staff to accommodate and support visitors doing genealogical research.
 We will try to accommodate your request(s), and we appreciate your understanding if we are not able due to resource constraints.
 An advance call (603-835-6879) to make arrangements is strongly recommended.

-> There is an option of having your records searched by a local professional genealogist.
+There is an option of having your records researched by a local genealogist:

-> Preservation of Acworth Vital Records
+Preservation of Acworth Vital Records

 In 2007, I applied for and received a grant for $10,000.00 from the NH Dept. of State and Vital Records Improvement Fund.
 The following year, a NH Moose Plate grant for $5,490.00 was awarded to the Acworth Town Clerk office.
 With these two grants, all of Acworth’s vital record books under the care of this office were restored and are preserved for generations to come.
 This money also paid for a fireproof vault to store the books, a fire extinguisher, archival folders, document cases and vacuum cleaner.
 Below are some before and after pictures of the books.